-5. CONCLUSIONS
+4. CONCLUSIONS

-The way to achieve sustainability in irrigation water management is to resolve the conflicts arising from the interactions between water use and the environment, and to balance the benefits between current and future generations.
-To achieve sustainability, it becomes more urgent than ever before, for decisions at various levels from crop field management, water allocation at the basin scale, agricultural policy at the national or regional scale, to follow the newly developed sustainability principles.
+Sustainable irrigation water management should reach a two-part objective, simultaneously sustaining both irrigated agriculture (required for food security) and the associated environment.
+The way to achieve sustainability is to resolve the conflicts arising from the interactions between water use and the environment, and to balance the benefits between current and future generations.
+To achieve sustainability, decisions at all the various levels-from crop field management to water allocation at the basin scale and agricultural policy at the regional and national scale-must follow the newly developed sustainability principles.